Kamide/callpipe/README.md

 ## Methods

-To invoke a method of an arity, pass the function as the first argument to `call` (the internal name of the closure returned by `pipe`) and the rest of the parameters.
+To invoke a method of any arity, pass the function as the first argument to `call` (the internal name of the closure returned by `pipe`) and the rest of the parameters.

 ```js
 import { pipe } from 'callpipe';